Why determinant is area?

 For instance, linearity in the first column gives

-Expanding each of these three determinants in the second column, and then in the third, produces terms.
-In compact form,
+Expanding each of these three determinants in the second column, and then in the third, produces terms,

 So the expansion reduces to the six surviving terms